Toyota Mark II: Third generation (X30, X40; 1976)

 Some models had six-cylinder engines, optionally with electronic fuel injection, borrowed from the larger Crown.
-For the Japanese market, all Japanese models engines were upgraded with Toyota's TTC-C technology to comply with the Japanese Government's Clean Air Act of 1975.
-In late October 1977 the 3T-U engine was upgraded to pass the 1978 emissions standards with the aid of a lean-burn design.
-Four-cylinder engines were mostly reserved for cars intended for commercial usage.
-The X30-series chassis numbers were the original codes for the third-generation Mark II, with X40 numbers being gradually introduced about halfway through the life of the model for cars that could pass the new, stricter 1978 emissions rules.
-In October 1979 a diesel-engined Mark II went on sale, a first for the badge as an alternative to the diesel-powered Isuzu Florian.
+For the Japanese market, all engines were gradually upgraded with Toyota's TTC-C technology to comply with the Japanese Government's Clean Air Act of 1975 and had a "TTC-C" badge on the rear of the vehicle.
+In late October 1977, the 3T-U four-cylinder engine was upgraded to pass the 1978 emissions standards with the aid of a lean-burn design.
+The X30-series chassis numbers were the original codes for the third-generation Mark II, and any vehicle that complied with the new, stricter 1978 emission regulations was assigned the X40 series number.
+Four-cylinder engines were offered for Japanese buyers who wanted the luxury of the six-cylinder models but wanted a smaller annual road tax obligation.